Nevalyashka09/Star-Rating-React-Component/README.md

 # Star-Rating-React-Component
-Star Rating - a simple feature allows users to provide quick feedback with just a click.
+This is a ready-to-use React component written in TypeScript for a star rating feature that allows users to easily provide feedback by selecting a rating with a click.